Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 Caron Nazario saw Eric Garner, who he called ‘uncle,’ die in police hands.
 Then officers pepper-sprayed him six years later.

-“Enough is enough,” said Taylor Copeland, 19, a nanny who is White and grew up in town.
-“This brings the issue of police brutality and abuse of authority close to home … America has a racism problem, one that we can’t sit by and allow to happen anymore.”
+“Enough is enough,” said Taylor Copeland, 19, a nanny who is White and grew up in the town.
+“This brings the issue of police brutality and abuse of authority close to home. . . .
+America has a racism problem, one that we can’t sit by and allow to happen anymore.”

 Pointing out that no one from the police department was at the meeting, she said, “Why should I pay you guys my taxes for you to hide?
 Where’s the Windsor Police Department?”